 The history of the Fair began in the 14th century when it was called St. Nicholas Fair.
 In 1570 under the pressure of the Reformation, the name of the Catholic saint was replaced with the name of the Christ child.
 Since then, the Fair is called Christkindelsmärik.
 The twelve squares of Strasbourg host hundreds of festively decorated wooden chalets.
 Souvenirs and local delicacies, Christmas decorations, handicrafts and other festive utensils all get sold very quickly.
 If you want to taste traditional Alsatian cuisine, some of the dishes are cooked right there in the street.

 Over the many years the fair has been held in different places.
-Today twelve Christmas markets are open all across the city: Christkindelsmärik on Broglie Square and other Christmas markets on the Cathedral, Castle and Crow squares.
+Usually twelve Christmas markets are open all across the city: Christkindelsmärik on Broglie Square and other Christmas markets on the Cathedral, Castle and Crow squares.
 The Gutenberg Square hosts a Swiss village; the Station Square is an arts and crafts market.
 All the streets hold small themed artisanal fairs.
 The Kleber square is very festive thanks to its elegantly decorated fir tree brought straight from the mountains.